thomanil/CliTetris/README.md

 https://github.com/kiwi-bdd/Kiwi/wiki/Getting-Started-with-Kiwi-2.0

-Building from the command line
+Building and running the project from the command line
 =====

+Note: the xcode project settings have been set to build derived files locally.

-In the root of the project:
+To clean, build and run in one line, run this from the root of the project:

-	xcodebuild -scheme CliTetris build
+	xcodebuild -scheme CliTetris clean build \
+	&& DerivedData/CliTetris/Build/Products/Debug/CliTetris